BeauNouvelle/SwiftUI-RECreations/README.md

 Jan 19th 2023
 ---
-Fitness App with a neomorphic design
+#### Fitness App with a neomorphic design

+- Use of shadows for shading and highlights.
+- Use of SwiftUI shapes for progress view.
+- Modular design.
+Take what you need and use it in your own app!

 [Sourcecode](https://github.com/BeauNouvelle/SwiftUI-RECreations/tree/main/FitnessApp-Neo)